disquieting-silence/ippiparray/README.markdown

 ippiparray
 ==========

 `ippiparray` is a widget which displays your device's current IP address (on the off-chance that it is even remotely working --- but not working remotely).
 It does not have a launcher aspect, it is only a widget.
 There are no dependencies for `ippiparray`. `ippiparray` is in whatever the development stage before extreme beta is ...
 I can't stress that enough.
+At this early stage, it does not detect the initial IP address on installation --- it only detects subsequent changes.

 Installation